mhnguyen289/expenses_redux/README.md

-Responsive, custom designed app for splitting expenses with friends.
+Users can invite friends and record expenses, split equally, by exact amount, or by percent.

+Atomic Design + ReactJS,
-Built with Atomic design system, CSS, React, Redux, Rails and PostgreSQL.
+Redux, Rails and Postgres.